Tuicaodan/blog-back-up/source/_posts/How-to-setup-a-blog-using-Hexo.md

 - I had some issues with Hexo installation.
 After installation, the `hexo -v` command will return this error: `command not found: hexo`.
 - A little background story: I changed the location of npm global packages since I want to avoid using `sudo` for npm packages installation.
-- So I believe the problem that I cannot run `hexo` command is because of the changes in the global package's location.
+- So I believe the problem that I cannot run `hexo` command is because of the changes in the environment variables.

 #### The solution